Property-related fees and charges

 A 5% penalty is applied to outstanding current taxes and/or an unclaimed home owner grant after the July 5, 2023 deadline has passed; and an additional 5% penalty will be applied after September 5, 2023, to outstanding current taxes.

 The City has no authority to either waive or modify these penalty amounts.
 A payment or Home Owner Grant that's even one day late is subject to the full amount of the penalty.

 Services that require a fee

-Check the Burnaby Bylaws fees and charges for financial administration services for the specific amount for each of these fees:
+Check the Burnaby Consolidated Fees and Charges Bylaw for the specific amount for each of these fees:

 - Tax certificate are generated in digital format from APIC.
 APIC charges an admin fee to offer this service.

 - If you have ordered a paper copy of a tax certificate, it will be issued at the tax office and you can pick it up there.

 - A dishonoured payment constitutes non-payment and will be subject to a service charge for each dishonoured payment.

 - Any refund requested by the payee has a service charge per Burnaby Consolidated Fees and Charges Bylaw.

 - There is a fee for each property folio requested.